Theresa May

-May stood in the Conservative Party leadership election to succeed Cameron, who resigned on the outcome of the 2016 referendum.
-She began the process of withdrawing the UK from the European Union, triggering Article 50 in March 2017.
-In April she announced a snap general election, with the aims of strengthening her hand in Brexit negotiations and highlighting her "strong and stable" leadership.
-This resulted in a hung parliament with the number of Conservative seats reduced to 317 (from 330), despite the highest vote share since 1983.
-Loss of an overall majority prompted her to enter a confidence and supply arrangement with the Democratic Unionist Party (DUP) of Northern Ireland to support a minority government.

-As Prime Minister, May carried out the Brexit negotiations with the European Union, adhering to the Chequers plan, which resulted in the Brexit withdrawal agreement.
-She oversaw a £20 billion increase in funding to the National Health Service through the NHS Long Term Plan, established the first Race Disparity Audit and launched a 25 Year Environment Plan, amending the Climate Change Act 2008 to end the UK's contribution to global warming by 2050.
-Unemployment in the UK fell to record lows (since 1975).
-May survived two votes of no confidence in December 2018 and January 2019, but after versions of her draft withdrawal agreement were rejected by Parliament three times, she announced her resignation in May 2019.
-She left office on 24 July and was succeeded by Boris Johnson, her former Foreign Secretary.
-May remains in the House of Commons as a backbencher.
+As prime minister, May began the process of withdrawing the UK from the EU, triggering Article 50 in March 2017.
+In April, she announced a snap general election, with the aim of strengthening her hand in Brexit negotiations and highlighting her "strong and stable" leadership.
+This resulted in a hung parliament with the number of Conservative seats reduced to 317 from 330, despite the highest vote share since 1983 and the largest increase in electoral support enjoyed by a governing party since 1832.
+The loss of an overall majority prompted her to enter a confidence-and-supply arrangement with the Democratic Unionist Party (DUP).
+Following the 2017 election, May's premiership continued to be dominated by Brexit, in particular by her government's negotiations with the EU, adhering to the Chequers plan, which led to a draft Brexit withdrawal agreement.
+Other events that occurred during May's premiership included terrorist attacks in Westminster, the Manchester Arena and London Bridge, and the Grenfell Tower fire and Windrush scandal.
+Her government announced the NHS Long Term Plan and was responsible for negotiating and approving the near-entirety of the UK's terms of exit from the EU.
+May was also a prominent figure in leading the international condemnation and response to Russia over the poisoning of Sergei and Yulia Skripal in March 2018.
+May survived two votes of no confidence in December 2018 and in January 2019, but after versions of her draft withdrawal agreement were rejected by Parliament three times and her party's poor performance in the 2019 European Parliament election, she left office in July and was succeeded by Boris Johnson, her former foreign secretary.

-May's premiership was dominated by Brexit, in particular by negotiations with the European Union of a Brexit withdrawal agreement, and attempts to gain Parliamentary approval for this agreement.
-Other events during May's premiership included terrorist attacks in Westminster, Manchester Arena and London Bridge, the Grenfell Tower fire, disclosure aftermath of the Windrush scandal and poisoning of poisoning of Sergei and Yulia Skripal.
-The UK's official assessment of this incident was supported by 28 other countries, who expelled an unprecedented total of 153 Russian diplomats.
-This was considered to be one of the highest points of May's premiership.
+May remained in the House of Commons as a backbencher until she stood down at the 2024 general election.
+She was elevated to the House of Lords later that year as Baroness May of Maidenhead.
+In historical rankings of prime ministers, academics and journalists have ranked May in the bottom fourth quartile.